supportbequant/gaiia/README.md

 GAIIA_DUAL_STACK=--dual-stack
 # IP address or domain of the UIX server
 GAIIA_SERVER=api.gaiia.com
-# REST API KEY of the IXC server
+# REST API KEY of the Gaiia server
 GAIIA_KEY=5a15d248-376b-1324-cd15-24ad3a37be31
 . . .
 ```